microsoft/vscode-docs/docs/intelligentapps/models.md

 ---
-Order: 3
+Order: 2
 Area: intelligentapps
 TOCTitle: Models
 ContentId:
-PageTitle: AI models in AI Toolkit
+PageTitle: AI Models in AI Toolkit
 DateApproved:
 MetaDescription: Find a popular generative AI model by publisher and source.
 Bring your own model that is hosted with a URL, or select an Ollama model.
 MetaSocialImage: